vehicle-lang/vehicle/HACKING.md

 various utility commands for running the various test suites (these simply wrap the `cabal test` command in various ways).

+- Adding `--test-option="-p /X/"` to any of the test commands will only run tests with `X` in their name.
+If you only want to run a test for a particular backend `Y` change the `X` to `X-Y`, e.g. `quantifier-Agda`.

+- Adding `--test-option="--accept"` to the command will accept the output of golden tests.
+  _Warning_: Only run this if you are okay with the changes to the output!

 ### Unit tests

-These test the functionality of the Vehicle library, unit tests etc.
+These test the internal functionality of the Vehicle library etc.
-The build system contains the following commands (which simply wrap the `cabal test` command in various ways):

 - `cabal test vehicle-unit-tests --test-show-details=always` will run the tests.